 The mission of the curatorial program at Acadia National Park is to preserve the natural and cultural history of Acadia NP and Saint Croix Island International Historic Site and to preserve the history of the administration of the park.
 Towards this purpose, historical artifacts, archival documents, and natural history specimens will be acquired, preserved both physically and intellectually, and interpreted through educational programs and research.

-To arrange an appointment to conduct research or if you have research questions contact the park museum technician at:
+To arrange an appointment to conduct research contact the curator at:

 Acadia National Park

 Archival documents in good condition (determined by the museum technician) may be photocopied for a small fee.
 Photographs (in good condition) may be reproduced for a fee (contact the curator for current prices).
 Artifacts may be loaned to other historic institutions for exhibitions.

 Islesford Historical Museum: Founded by William Otis Sawtelle in 1919 and located on Little Cranberry Island, the current exhibits explore maritime life on the Cranberry Isles.
 Admission is free.